Or liners for your railing planters or fabulous vintage planter or …

 I used these plastic mesh pieces that I had leftover from some old project.

 Cut them the height of your liner.
-[Mine are cut 7-inches tall] Use as many as you need to support the front length, minus 2 inches.
+[Mine are cut 6-inches tall] Use as many as you need to support the front length between the two corner pins you just placed.
 [I used 3 allowing them to overlap a bit]

-Before closing us the ends, slip your supports inside and pin them in place along the long folded edge and the seamed edge, ending the supports an inch shy of the pins along that edge.
+Before closing us the ends, slip your supports inside and pin them in place along the long folded edge and the seamed edge, ending the supports about 1/4 – 1/2 inch shy of the corners.

 Run two rows of straight stitch along the row of support mesh.
-[I ran one row 1 1/2-inch and another row about 6-inches in from the edges]
+[I ran one row 1/2-inch and another row about 5-inches in from the edges]

-Close up the raw ends with serging or zigzag stitching.
+Close up the raw ends by turning in a half inch and stitching closed.
 Remove the pins and then replace them as you go or mark their spots with a pencil or faint marker.

 At each corner, form a triangle or wing, by lining up the two pins or marks you have on the edges and the making sure the mark you made in Step 4 is on the fold.

-Now stitch two lines, each from the pair of pins or marks on the edge to the pencil mark on the fold line.
-These two pencil marks should line up with each other and they will form the folded base of your liner.
+Now stitch a straight line from each pair of pins or marks on the edge to the pencil mark on the fold line.

-Now you have a pair of triangles or wings flapping around.
+On each end of your custom liners, you how have a pair of triangles or wings flapping around.

 Pull them in together and overlap them as needed.

-Because my liner is an inch taller than it is wide, my triangle points will be about an inch short of the side stitching.
+Because my liner is an inch shorter than it is deep (front to back), my triangle points will be about an inch short of the side stitching.
+Yours may be more or less of that.
+Where the points overlap is dictated by the proportions on your planter, so don’t sweat that!

 You can use your liner as I am with the crossing “wings” showing on the ends.
 I kind of like the envelope look.